A Look At The Mayan Train Project in Mexico

 Stations (Xpujil) and Paraderos (Conhuas, Centenario)

-Each stop will provide passengers with the opportunity to explore the local area, visit historical and cultural landmarks, and experience the local cuisine and way of life.
-Proponents claim the train is designed to be a sustainable and eco-friendly way to explore the diverse and rich culture of Mexico’s Yucatán Peninsula.
+Each stop along the train line will provide passengers with the opportunity to explore the local area, visit important archaeological sites, historical and cultural landmarks, and experience the local cuisine and way of life.
+Proponents claim the Tren Maya is designed to be a sustainable and eco-friendly way to explore the diverse and rich culture of Mexico’s Yucatán Peninsula.

-Along the route, passengers will be able to reach 46 important archaeological sites including Chichén Itzá, Tulum, Calakmul, Uxmal, Edzná, and Palenque.
-The train will pass through 28 rural communities, 18 destinations designated as Indigenous Paradises, 14 Pueblos Magicos, and 6 sites that have been named World Heritage Sites.
+Along the route, passengers will be able to reach 46 important archaeological zones including Chichén Itzá, Tulum, Calakmul, Uxmal, Edzná, and Palenque.
+The train will pass through 28 rural communities, 18 destinations designated as Indigenous Paradises, 14 Pueblos Magicos )Magical Towns), and 6 areas that have been named UNESCO World Heritage Sites.

 Watch this video to see more.